AdrianOrenstein/docker-pytorch-template/README.md

 ## How can I store my container so others don't need to build it again?
 Go to [dockerhub](https://hub.docker.com/).
 This is useful so that others do not need to rebuild the container again with different versions.

+# TODO
+- [ ] Make a singularity file.
+- [ ] Think of a good lightweight profiler for code.